Larga Baffin proposal creates community tension as need increases for Inuit health care | CBC News

 'Misguided and racist comments'

-Takpannie, an artist who lives in Ottawa, was alerted to the meeting when comments from it were live-tweeted and shared widely within the Inuit community.
+Takpannie, an artist who lives in Ottawa, was alerted to the meeting when comments from it were tweeted and shared widely within the Inuit community.

 "I can feel my nervous system and I can feel my blood rising," Takpannie said just recalling the meeting.
 "There were a lot of misguided and racist comments."